Kamas, Utah: History

-Kamas derives its name from Camassia quamash, a source of food for Native Americans.
+Kamas derives its name from Camassia quamash, a flowering grass that grows in the region and was a source of food for Native Americans.

 Kamas was inhabited intermittently by several Native American ethnic groups, including members of the Ute, Shoshone, and Snake tribes.
-The first permanent settlements in the valley are believed to have been built by Mormon pioneers including Abraham Marchant, John Lambert, and John Pack who settled under the direction of Brigham Young.
+The first permanent settlements in the valley are believed to have been built by Mormon pioneers, including Abraham Marchant, John Lambert, and John Pack, who settled under the direction of Brigham Young.

 One prominent figure in Kamas folklore history is Thomas Rhoads.
-According to legend, Indian guides from an area Ute Tribe revealed to Rhoads the location of a gold mine from which he was allowed to take gold to assist in the construction of the Salt Lake Temple.
-The only condition the Ute guides gave for revealing the location of this mine was that Rhoads agreed not to reveal the location of the mine to any other person.
-Rhoads adhered to the terms of this agreement until his eventual death from an illness.
-The "Rhoads Mine" is now considered lost, but its legend survives in several books which have been published on the topic.
+According to legend, guides from a local Ute Tribe revealed to Rhoads the location of a gold mine from which he was allowed to take gold to assist in the construction of the Salt Lake Temple.
+The only condition the Ute guides gave for revealing the mine's location was that Rhoads not reveal it to anyone else.
+He adhered to the terms of this agreement until his death.
+The "Rhoads Mine" is now considered lost, but its legend survives in several books on the topic.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.6 mi2, all land.
+According to the United States Census Bureau, the city has an area of 1.6 mi2, all land.